NicholasDunham/chuck.nvim/README.md

 unnamed, nothing will be sent to ChucK.

 **ChuckRemoveShred()**<br>Prompts the user for a shred number, then removes that shred from the ChucK VM.
-To get the number of a shred, use the `ChuckStatus()` function.
+To get the number of a shred to remove, use the `ChuckStatus()` function.

 **ChuckClearShreds()**<br>Removes all active shreds, but keeps the ChucK VM